mantczakaus/ont_amplicon/README.md

 The nucleotide sequence of qseq (i.e. **consensus match**) and sseq (i.e. **reference match)** are extracted to use when mapping reads back to consensus and reference respectively (see steps below).
 These are called **SampleName/05_mapping_to_consensus/SampleName_final_polished_consensus_match.fasta** and **SampleName/megablast/06_mapping_to_ref/SampleName_reference_match.fasta** respectively.

-### Outputs from the mapping reads back to consensus matches step
+### Outputs from mapping reads back to consensus matches step
 The files are located under the **Sample_name/05_mapping_to_consensus**.

 A BAM file of the pre-processed reads mapped back to the consensus matches is generated (**Sample_name/05_mapping_to_consensus/Sample_name_aln.sorted.bam** and **Sample_name/05_mapping_to_consensus/Sample_name_aln.sorted.bam.bai**) and coverage statistics are derived.
 A final summary file is generated which combines the previously generated final_polished_consensus_megablast_top_hit.txt file with coverage statistics, flags and confidence scores for each consensus blast match.
 This file includes the following additional columns: